alex-james-vukovity/react-file-structure/README.md

 ## Folders by feature

-Every file no matter what it is should always be collocated with other relevant files that comprise the said feature.
+Every file regardless of type and use intent should always be collocated with other relevant files that comprise the a certain feature.
 The one and only reason a file should not be collocated is in case the file is shared across multiple features, therefore isn't tailered towards any specific feature.

 Esssentialy a file belongs either to "Features" folder or "Shared".

-Do create folders named for the feature area they represent.

 Why?
 A developer can locate the code and identify what each file represents at a glance.
-The structure is as flat as it can be and there are no repetitive or redundant names.

 Why?
 The LIFT guidelines are all covered.